 The most common type of workplace violence committed against healthcare workers involves patients or their friends or family.
 Violence also takes place between staff members, including incidents involving physicians assaulting nurses and other employees.

-Steps Taken to Combat Workplace Violence Against Nurses
+Steps Taken toward Protecting Nurses from Workplace Violence

 Although the government has implemented legislature to help mitigate workplace violence in healthcare settings, advocacy groups are asking for more intervention.
 In 2019, the Nevada Assembly's Committee on Commerce and Labor passed a bill with the goal of ensuring employer accountability in providing a safe workplace for employees.
 Meanwhile, the ACEP requested Congress to work to make sure that the Workplace Violence Prevention for Health Care and Social Service Workers Act is enforced through proper staffing.